In vitro fertilization (IVF) is a complex assisted reproductive technique that has allowed many people to achieve their reproductive desire.

 This alteration causes discomfort and compresses the intestines, making digestion and/or breathing difficult.

-However, ascites is not a common complication.
-It can only occur in women who suffer from OHSS and are not controlled.
+Ascites is not a common complication, though.
+It can only occur in women who suffer from OHSS and in which OHSS is not controlled.
 Treatment of ascites involves reducing symptoms and hydration.

 It is usually resolved in 8-10 days.

 Other possible risks of IVF are those related to pregnancy.
-They are mainly due to embryo transfer after fertilization in the laboratory and implantation in the uterine cavity.
+They are mainly attributed to embryo transfer after fertilization in the laboratory and implantation in the uterine cavity.

 The following can be highlighted: